 Compared to the prior year, our 2006 results reflect a \$59 million increase in base management, incentive management and franchise fees.
 The increase in fees is largely due to stronger RevPAR, driven primarily by rate increases and, to a lesser extent, to higher food and beverage, meeting room rental and other revenue and productivity improvements, all of which favorably impacted property-level house profit margins.
 The growth in the number of rooms, year-over-year, also contributed to the increase in fees.
 Incentive fees included \$10 million for 2005 that were calculated based on prior period earnings but not earned and due until they were recognized.
-Similarly, base management fees for 2006 included \$4 million of fees that were calculated based on prior period results, but not earned and due until 2006.
-Owned, leased and other revenue net of direct expenses decreased \$8 million primarily as a result of properties sold in 2006 and the receipt in 2005 of a \$10 million termination fee associated with one property, partially offset by the receipt in 2006 of \$10 million in termination fees.
+Similarly, base management fees for 2006 included \$4 million of fees that were calculated based on prior period extra state and other revenue net of direct expenses decreased \$8 million primarily as a result of properties sold in 2006 and the receipt in 2005 of a \$10 million termination fee associated with one property, partially offset by the receipt in 2006 of \$10 million in termination fees.